top of page

 About Michelle Weiner

-With a background in theatre design and a master's degree from Central Saint Martins, Michelle is an experienced workshop designer and facilitator.
-She has collaborated with institutions including, but not limited to, the Royal Central School of Speech and Drama, Dulwich Picture Gallery, and The Albany Theatre.
-She is the proud recipient of a Winston Churchill Memorial Trust Travel Fellowship.
+Michelle is the proud recipient of a Winston Churchill Memorial Trust Travel Fellowship in Arts and Older People.
 Her research has informed consultations about creative ageing with museums, arts and care organisations across the world.

 bottom of page